World Suicide Prevention Day : Tomorrow Needs you

 World Health Organization estimates that 800,000 people die from suicide every year which loosely translates to one person dying every 40 seconds.
 But considering that in many areas suicide is stigmatized and even illegal thus under-reported the numbers are higher.
 The thing is, most people have considered suicide more than once (in this case we’re looking at the under 29s).
 It was reported in 2014 that suicide was the 2nd leading cause of death in teenagers.

-This year’s theme for the World Suicide Prevention Day was “Take a minute, change a life.”
+This year’s theme for the World Suicide Prevention Day was “Working together to prevent suicide.”
 4 out of 5 attempted suicides give clear warning signs thus suicide can easily be prevented.
 You could simply show the victim that you care.
 Many suicidal people simply feel like they are alone and their situation is hopeless thus suicide is the last and only option.

 Okay, so what does this have to do with me?